Recent press reports about the health risks of the ‘sedentary’ lives led by office workers has brought the issue of employee well-being to the fore.

 The message that the company values employee well-being needs to come from the top.
 Leaders and senior managers need to walk the talk and exhibit the kind of healthy behaviours the business wants to encourage.
 This doesn’t mean the MD has to suddenly start running marathons or that line managers should only be seen eating salad in the staff canteen.
 It’s small but subtle messages, like being seen to take a proper lunch break, leaving work at a reasonable time, and not sending emails at midnight or over the weekend.
 Line managers also need to be encouraged to actively support the efforts of people in their team to lead fitter and healthier lives – by providing more flexible working opportunities, for example, or respecting the fact that people want to take their full lunch hour to go to the gym or get away from their desk and get some fresh air.
 Some businesses have also successfully used internal ‘champions’ to reinforce well-being messages.
 These don’t necessarily have to be senior people.
 Enthusiastic people at all levels from across the business can help to inform colleagues about initiatives, and actively encourage them to get involved.

 Companies have a tendency to launch well-being initiatives in a blaze of glory – and expect that employees will immediately become enthusiastic participants in the lunchtime running group/after work yoga session/corporate netball team.
 But if you don’t reinforce messages about well-being regularly, programmes will just fizzle out or get forgotten about by all but a minority of enthusiasts.
 Regular communication will help employees understand why well-being initiatives have been introduced, what the company hopes to achieve from them, and how they personally stand to benefit.
 At a time when everyone is suffering from information overload, people also need regular reminders about what’s on offer and what they need to do to get involved.
 Be creative in your communication efforts and use a variety of channels – internal social portals, intranet, posters, internal newsletters and team briefings – to make sure the message gets out to everyone.
+Look into the HR portal in your people management software.

 The best well-being initiatives treat people as individuals.
 Not everyone’s well-being needs will be the same.
 Some employees may want to get involved in sporting activities or exercise classes.
 Others may be more interested in lunchtime briefings on diet or practical help in how to stop smoking – or would welcome the introduction of more healthy snacks in the office vending machine.
 The same goes for any health and well-being benefits you may provide.
 People need support with different things at different ages and stages in their lives.
 Make reward and benefits packages flexible, and try and provide a range of activities so that people can pick and choose the offering that is most relevant to them.